Editing a deployment

 Editing a deployment using the CLI

-• You have installed CDP CLI.
+• You have installed Cloudera CLI.

 • You have run df list-deployments.
 The output includes the crn field containing the deployment-crn and the service.crn field containing the environment-crn.